Regardless of what soil type you have there is a solution.

 Loam Soils are the pick of the bunch providing plants with easily accessible nutrients, open soil to allow roots to grow and spread well to allow good nutrient and water uptake along with providing good drainage in wet conditions.
 If you have loam soil, consider yourself very lucky as most of the hard work has been done by nature.
 Mulching well will benefit its ongoing health.

 need time to change their structure so don’t expect a miracle overnight.
 If you are eager to get started, you may prefer using your time & money to build raised garden beds by using a quality soil purchased from your local landscape supplier.
 This is by far the best way to establish gardens & will provide a better environment for the plants to establish their roots.
-When the roots of your plants reach the clay soil the products you have applied before raising the garden beds, would have had time to affect the soil structure and your plants will continue to thrive.
+When the roots of your plants reach the clay soil the products you have applied before raising the garden beds, would have had time to effect the soil structure and your plants will continue to thrive.
 Raised gardens provide wonderful drainage which benefits native and exotic species but especially Natives.
 Species like Grevillea are renowned to dying during wet weather purely because of poor drainage.
 If you are unable to add good top soil, follow the recommendations outlined below.

 Clay soils are best cultivated after applying Gypsum (at the recommended rate on the packaging) and then a generous layer of organic material (no animal manure if you are planning on planting Native Species) and sand.
 How much you add of each product will depend on the species of plant you are planning to use.